NoSharp/a-hangman-game/README.md

         This message is used to bring a client up to date with information about the game.

-        It will send a message with all of the players, their associated data and another things like current guessed letters and their associated data.
+        It will send a message with all of the players, their associated data.

 ```json
             {